comsolit/easy_googlemap/Documentation/Introduction/Index.rst

 Introduction
 ------------

-This chapter gives you a basic introduction about the TYPO3 CMS extension "*easy_googlemap*".
+This chapter gives you a basic introduction about the TYPO3 CMS extension **easy_googlemap**.

 .. toctree::
    :maxdepth: 5